Pat Eilers

-Patrick Christopher Eilers (born September 3, 1966) is an American former professional football safety in the National Football League (NFL) for the Minnesota Vikings, Washington Redskins, and Chicago Bears.
-He played college football at the University of Notre Dame and was a member of the 1988 Fighting Irish team, which won a national championship.
+Patrick Christopher Eilers (born September 3, 1966) is an American former professional football player who was a safety in the National Football League (NFL) for the Minnesota Vikings, Washington Redskins, and Chicago Bears.
+He played college football for the Notre Dame Fighting Irish and was a member of the 1988 team which won a national championship.

-He graduated with degrees in biology and mechanical engineering in 1989 and 1990, respectively from Notre Dame.
-Prior to attending Notre Dame, he spent his first year of university at Yale, where he was a member of the Yale Bulldogs football team.
+He graduated with degrees in biology and mechanical engineering in 1989 and 1990, respectively from the University of Notre Dame.
+Prior to attending Notre Dame, he spent his first year of university at Yale University, where he was a member of the Yale Bulldogs football team.
 Furthermore, after the end of his playing career in the NFL, he earned a Master of Business Administration from Northwestern University's Kellogg School of Management.

 Eilers is currently the founder and managing partner of Transition Equity Partners (TEP), a private equity firm investing in energy & digital companies.
 Prior to founding TEP in 2020, Eilers was a managing director within BlackRock's infrastructure Investment Group, and headed the firms corporate equity and special situation investments within the conventional power industry.
 Prior to BlackRock, Eilers served as a managing director of Madison Dearborn Partners, LLC and oversaw its energy, power and chemicals practice.
 Pat worked at Madison Dearborn Partners from 1999 to 2015.